s1lvaj/s1lvaj/README.md

 ## 👋 Hello there

 My name is João, I'm a portuguese software developer.
-This github profile contains projects related to anything I feel like learning on my free time, while building scalable and aesthetic tools and applications.
-For instance:
+This github profile contains projects related to anything I feel like learning on my free time, that being mainly scalable tools for:
-- Methods to take ownership of digital tools and systems.
+- learning and entertainment;
-- Data safety and engineering.
+- data ownership, safety and engineering;
-- Physical simulations and visualization tools.
+- physical simulations and visualization;
-- In general, tools to support learning and entertainment, for technology is a **TOOL** that must be used.
+- and much more...

 ## 🔭 Tools & Tech